anipalur/night-pdf/README.md

 - Thank you to [Chris Straka][chris-straka-link] for his original [PDF Dark Theme][pdf-dark-theme-link] extension!
 - Thank you to [Tabler Icons](https://tabler.io/icons "Learn more about Tabler Icons.") for the Night PDF icon!
+- Thank you to [File Examples](https://file-examples.com "Learn more about File Examples.") for the sample PDF shown in the cover image.

 ## Licences